 This mix of experience makes the board progressive and very well networked into the local community.

-With eight independent trustees, the board also includes Waitemata DHB Deputy Chair Kylie Clegg, CEO Dr Dale Bramley, and Chief Medical Officer Dr Andrew Brant to provide the vital link between the foundation and the DHB’s strategic priorities.
+With six independent trustees, the board also includes Waitemata DHB Deputy Chair Kylie Clegg, CEO Dr Dale Bramley, and Chief Medical Officer Dr Andrew Brant to provide the vital link between the foundation and the DHB’s strategic priorities.

 Craig has 25 years’ experience in financial markets.
 He has returned to New Zealand after working with some of the biggest finance brands.
 Craig has relationships with many of the world’s largest global financial institutions ranging from hedge funds, money managers, banks and central banks.
 He has held managing director positions with Deutsche Bank, Merrill Lynch and Royal Bank of Scotland.
 Now a Coastville resident, he sits on the Global Board of KEA NZ and is an Executive in Residence at the University of Auckland Business School.